 Business websites need to have an immediate first impression.
 On an average, people spend less than ten seconds on a website, and that’s really a small window.
-If you talk to some of the best-known web design services in Singapore, their experts will tell you that the approach to creating and designing a web portal for businesses has changed in recent years.
+If you talk to some of the best-known web design services in Singapore, their experts will tell you that the approach to creating and designing a web portal for businesses has changed in recent years (check MyBestWebsiteBuilder for latest trend on website building).
 It is no longer about just customizing a random theme, but more about tailoring an experience for users.
 Many small business sites also tend to forget about another critical aspect – Call to Action – a button that should ideally exist on every page, so that a visitor knows what step to take next.

 Less is more – that’s the new mantra to creating business websites, and in this post, we are discussing more on the concept and what it may mean for your business.